 How You Are Assessed

-A variety of assessment methods are utilized during this course, including essays, examinations, oral presentations, and practicals.
-These assessments are designed to develop skills that will be useful for your career.
+A variety of assessment methods are used during this course, including essays, examinations, oral presentations, and practicals.
+These assessments are designed to develop the skills that will be needed for a career in the sector.

-First or second class honors degree or equivalent overseas qualification.
+First or second class honours degree or equivalent overseas qualification.

 We will consider applicants from non-related degrees, with relevant experience.

 If you have studied outside of the UK, and are unsure whether your qualification meets the above requirements, please visit our country pages for information on equivalent qualifications.

 EU and Overseas students will be required to demonstrate English language proficiency equivalent to IELTS 6.0 overall, with a minimum of 5.5 in each element.
 For information regarding other English language qualifications we accept, please visit the English Requirements page.

 If you do not meet the above IELTS requirements, you may be able to take part in one of our Pre-session English and Academic Study Skills courses.
 These specialist courses are designed to help students meet the English language requirements for their intended programme of study.